Anti-submarine warfare: Post-World War II

 A significant detection aid that has continued in service is the Magnetic Anomaly Detector (MAD), a passive device.
 First used during the Second World War, MAD uses the Earth's magnetosphere as a standard, detecting anomalies caused by large metallic vessels, such as submarines.
 Modern MAD arrays are usually contained in a long tail boom (fixed-wing aircraft) or an aerodynamic housing carried on a deployable tow line (helicopters).
 Keeping the sensor away from the plane's engines and avionics helps eliminate interference from the carrying platform.

 At one time, reliance was placed on electronic warfare detection devices exploiting the submarine's need to perform radar sweeps and transmit responses to radio messages from home port.
 As frequency surveillance and direction finding became more sophisticated, these devices enjoyed some success.
 However, submariners soon learned not to rely on such transmitters in dangerous waters.
 Home bases can then use extremely low frequency radio signals, able to penetrate the ocean's surface, to reach submarines wherever they might be.

+A 2024 study found that climate change may decrease the detectability of submarines in certain locations.